First Visit: January 22, 2017

 The seating bowl is horseshoe-shaped, with blue seats along the sides and red in the ends, with the first few rows around the building being silver.
 Suites hang above the seating on one side of the arena, along with a small press box.
-The ceiling is low and flat and the walls are aluminum, and apart from the fact it's so well-lit, you could easily be in another old community barn like that in Owen Sound.
+The ceiling is low and flat and the walls are aluminum, and apart from the fact it's so well-lit, you could easily be in another, much older community barn like that in Owen Sound.
 In the fourth end, there is what appears to be a party suite and windows that open out from the sports bar/cafe near the entrance.
 The setup is reminiscent of the Powerade Centre in Brampton, or the renovated Erie Insurance Arena.

 If I'm making it sound so far like I haven't liked the Rousseau Centre (can I call it that?
 Let's say I can call it that), then I apologize.
-In a CHL that has replaced dozens of old barns in the past few decades with identikit sports and entertainment centres, it was absolutely refreshing to walk into a new arena that was clearly built for community use, on a budget, and not trying to impress anyone.
+In a CHL that has replaced dozens of old barns in the past few decades with identikit sports and entertainment clones, it was absolutely refreshing to walk into a new arena that was clearly built for community use, on a budget, and not trying to impress anyone.
 The Armada's home is unflashy and unspectacular, but all of the seats and sightlines are good and I'm sure taxpayers in the north shore region appreciate their lower bills over having a tyrannovision scoreboard and marble floors in the lobby.

 I had been wondering how the suburban crowd would be in terms of enthusiasm, but once the game began, while the place wasn't full, the atmosphere was pretty good.
-The building's hard surfaces reflect noise, and while I was mildly annoyed with the promotions announcer's obnoxious yelping, the crowd noise levels were still good.
+The building's hard surfaces reflect noise, and while I was mildly annoyed with the promotions announcer's obnoxious yelping, the crowd noise levels were still respectable.
 Mississauga, this isn't.
 The building's peripherals are relatively spartan.
-There's only tiny beer concessions in the arena bowl itself - the food concessions are located outside in the cafe - and there's only one male and one female washroom for the entire bowl, though they're huge.
+There's only tiny beer concessions in the arena bowl itself - the food concessions are located outside in the cafe - and there's only one male and one female washroom for the entire bowl, though at least they're huge.

 Overall, the Rousseau Centre is kind of a hybrid of a lot of trends in the CHL.
 The suburban location and new building call to mind virtually identical new buildings from Sarnia to Kent, Washington, but the community barn spirit (and cheapness) shine through as a throwback to a simpler time.
 Most cities these days, when building sprawling multi-ice centres, build for inexpensiveness and functionality.
 Boisbriand added a few more seats to theirs and attracted a QMJHL team, and the experience there is all the better for it - a brand new arena with the feel of an old community barn, built in the days before luxury suites, in-seat concession service and $25 tickets.
 It is sincerely hoped that the Armada - my old St. John's Fog Devils - are able to stay put and thrive in their third home in the long term.